 We like to help you plan a trip that will fit your interests, comfort expectations, fitness and budget.
 If you contact us early in your planning we can recommend options and ideas.
 Just email email@example.com or use the contact us button.
 We can advise you on trip options and indicative prices.

 If you are travelling on a budget, the biggest variable cost will be the airfares.
 Generally speaking the sooner you book flights the better the price.
 For the July school holidays you will need to book 9 months ahead for a good price.
 The Easter and October breaks fill up a bit slower and are often a better alternative if school holidays are important to you.
-See Airlines below for more details.
+See flights for more details.

 The most frequent feedback we get from one week visitors is “wish we had booked a longer trip”.
 Extra nights along the way at Fale type accommodation add very little to the cost.
 Another common comment is that most of the beach resorts deserved a second night and the usual adventure pace of bike/kayak every day was less appropriate in Samoa.
 A few extra days will also give you better access to pleasanter flight times.